 A big perk of doing a first look is that you will have just had your hair and make-up done.
 This point is short and sweet, because there’s nothing better than feeling fresh for your photos.

-Doing a first look and photos before the ceremony means you get to head to the party sooner, which also means your guests won’t spend 2-3 hours waiting at the cocktail hour to celebrate with you.
+Doing a first look and photos before the ceremony means you get to head to the party sooner, which also means your guests won’t spend as long waiting at cocktail hour to celebrate with you.
 It’s a win-win!

 OK, yes, those are all really good points but I want to keep it traditional.